-Unemployment Conference Draws Participants...
+Unemployment Conference Draws Participants

-answer to our problem but 80 or three years for a slaughtermen are out of work and out of this, one man is working as a store manager and three men work as boat captains just in summer ...
+answer to our problem but 80 men are out of work and out of this, one man is working as a store manager and three men work as boat captains just in summer ...

 "...Sometimes we don't get too much work because of poor communications.
 This is a handicap.
 This is true of other villages, too."